Amaranth: This Grain’s Nutrition, Benefits—Plus Recipes

 Amaranth is classified as a pseudocereal—and if that makes you suspicious, it’s okay—it is a real food.
 But technically, it’s neither a cereal nor a grain but a seed, similar to quinoa.
 Amaranth is a tiny seed that has an earthy, nutty flavor when cooked and can be prepared similar to rice, but with a higher water-to-grain—or water-to-seed—ratio.
 Tired of oatmeal?
 Change things up by preparing amaranth as a breakfast porridge or toast it in a dry skillet for a fun snack.
 (Scroll down to get the recipe).

-Amaranth packs more protein than grains, with nine grams per serving.
+Amaranth packs more protein than grains, with nine grams per serving of one cup of cooked amaranth.
+By comparison, one cup of rice has four grams of protein in one cup, cooked.
 So it’s especially beneficial and nutritious for people who eat a vegan- or vegetarian-based diet.
 Loaded with nutrients and minerals, such as calcium, iron, and magnesium, “amaranth is high in protein and fiber, and has double the amount of iron that wheat does,” says Danielle Gaffen, RDN, a registered dietitian nutritionist in San Diego, California.

 Read on to learn more about what is amaranth, the nutrition facts, potential health benefits, and how to eat this healthy ancient seed.